syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/GettingStarted.md

             return helper.GetDocumentData(jsonResult);
         }

-		//Post action for unloading and disposing the PDF document resources in server side. public void Unload()
+		//Post action for unloading and disposing the PDF document resources in server side from the ejPdfviewer widget. public void Unload()
         {
             PdfViewerHelper helper = new PdfViewerHelper();